Deskpro Knowledge Base Voting Manipulation

 - Vendor: Deskpro

-- Product: Deskpro (core platform / knowledge base component)
+- Product: Deskpro Product (core platform / knowledge base component)

 - Affected Versions: All versions with public knowledge base enabled